NMSF Educational Outreach Programs

-Our Educational Outreach Program includes Shakespeare Comes Alive! and Inside the Rehearsal Hall.
-Due to funding we’ve received in the form of grants and sponsorships, we can offer your group or organization any one or a combination of exciting activities completely free of charge.
+Our Educational and Outreach Programs includes Shakespeare Comes Alive!
+Shakespeare on the Train and Inside the Rehearsal Hall.
+Due to funding we’ve received in the form of grants and sponsorships, many of these activities are completely free of charge.
 For more information please contact Education Director, Bill Berg at: email@example.com

 We come to you!
 If you have a classroom full of students studying Shakespeare, a group of adults interested in performing or learning more about Shakespeare in performance, or even a group of young children eager to learn more about “playing” Shakespeare, we can help!
 We can tailor these presentations to your needs.
 Following are some examples: